+- Entity: any kind of objects we see in distributed systems: process, file, printer, host, communication endpoint, etc

+- The usefulness of naming services

+- Identification

+- Providing detailed description

+- Foundations for communication, security, auditing, etc.

-- Entity: any kind of objects we see in distributed systems: process, file, printer, host, communication endpoint, etc - Diverse types of and complex dependencies among entities at different levels - E.g, printing service → the network level communication end points → the data link level communication end points - But there are just so many entities, how do we create and manage names and identify an entity?
+- Diverse types of and complex dependencies among entities at different levels - E.g, printing service → the network level communication end points → the data link level communication end points - There are just so many entities, how do we create and manage names and identify an entity?